nopunindented/nopunindented/README.md

 • I've completed 5 internships at companies including Fidelity Investments & Dayforce (formerly Ceridian)

 • Interested in making distributed, reliable, and scalable systems, fullstack development, AI/ML, and more!

-• President of the UAlberta Computer Engineering Club

 • Addicted to making projects, help 😰

 • You can checkout all of my work & extracurricular experiences, and projects, in-depth, on my website: https://umerfiaz.com/

-• Currently building Jing: https://github.com/nopunindented/Jing (currently working on private automation code)

 :point_right: Email: mufiaz@ualberta.ca